Showing 21-30 of 74

-Gail Jensen, PT, PhD, FAPTA, FNAP, Dean of the Graduate School and College of Professional Studies, has received the American Physical Therapy Association (APTA) Academy of Education’s Pauline Cerasoli Lectureship Award.
+Gail Jensen, PT, PhD, FAPTA, FNAP, Dean of College of Professional Studies, has received the American Physical Therapy Association (APTA) Academy of Education’s Pauline Cerasoli Lectureship Award.

 On Tuesday, March 23rd, 2021, Sarah Walker, Phd, associate professor in the Heider College of Business was announced as the interim vice provost for Institutional Diversity and Inclusion.